jg-digital-media/jgdm-100DaysOfCode/work/working.md

 ## Day 95

+### **React**

++ 'react-scripts' is not recognized as an internal or external command,

+This is a common issue.
+I'm thinking what's happened is since I'm pulling and cloning content the ```node_modules``` folder is not included and therefore the dependencies required for the project are not available.

+To fix

++ npm install  - to install dependendencies based on the package.json file.

++ npm start - Start the development server again

+### **Portfolio**

-Bizaarly, switching off the reference to the font Awesome font seems to make all the icons show up.
+Bizaarly, switching off the font-family style for the Font Awesome font seems to make all the icons show up.
 Not sure why this is.

 Took out this SHIM version of Font Awesome